 And if you’d like to get to know me a bit better, I recommend visiting my Instagram page or perusing my SubstackÂ and/or blog archives to get a better sense of who I am and to see if we might be a good fit.

 And now, onto the boring (but important) stuff . . .

 EDUCATION AND CLINICAL EXPERIENCE IN CHINESE MEDICINE

 graduating with highest honors after completing four years of study in classical Chinese medicine.
-My education at NCNM included extensive exploration of anatomy, physiology, and pathology—all from both a western and Chinese medical perspective—acupuncture, Chinese herbal therapies, shiatsu, qigong, and nutrition.
+My education at NCNM included extensive exploration of anatomy, physiology, and pathology (all from both a western and Chinese medical perspective) acupuncture, Chinese herbal therapies, shiatsu, qigong, and nutrition.
 In addition, I completed a year of internships, during which I had the opportunity to work at several community clinics around Portland for twelve weeks at a time, as well as the teaching clinic at NCNM.
 As an intern, I dedicated a full year to the OHSU Richmond Clinic in SE Portland, where I worked with my fellow interns, clinical supervisor, and clinic staff to establish a brand new Chinese medicine clinic providing low-cost treatments to patients of the Richmond Clinic, referred for acupuncture by their medical doctors.

 While in school, I also completed a year-long mentorship with Brandt Stickley, L.Ac., which involved a deep dive into the work of Dr. John H.F.
 Shen and Dr. Leon Hammer, including extensive study of pulse diagnosis and the intersection between Chinese medicine and western psychology.